zhaoou/notes/generic/javaGenerics.md

 ```
 `List<Object> objects = strings;` is illegal, because that would make two references to the same collection, and we could put Objects using `objects` reference and try to get them as Strings via `string` reference.
 This would violate type safety.

+This is legal in arrays, but arrays have runtime type checking and throw ArrayStoreException if we try to store wrong type.

 > `if Foo extends Bar, G<Foo> is not a subtype of G<Bar>!`
+> Arrays have run time type safety checks, unlike collections.

 # generic methods